 Are you looking for information and inspiration for your next trip to the English Midlands?
-Keep reading to discover the Top 10 Things to Do in the English Midlands during your camping holiday.
+Keep reading.

 From the hills of Herefordshire, through the heart of England and out to the nature reserves of the Lincolnshire coast, the Midlands is in fact a region with a surprising amount to offer.